 I grew up in Swindon in a typical family (my dad was an electrician and my mum spent most of her time looking after me and my brother).
 Politics was never a part of my upbringing – heated discussion was more likely to be about football than anything else!

 I was the first person in my family to go to university and it was there where my political views were shaped.
 I moved to London in 1999 and I have lived in Lewisham, with my husband Martin, since 2002.
-I have worked as a parliamentary researcher for Joan Ruddock MP, have run a national campaign for Clothes Aid and have been an unpaid Director of a number of companies, including the leading economic development company Greater London Enterprise.
+I have worked as a parliamentary researcher, have run a national campaign for Clothes Aid and have been an unpaid Director of a number of companies, including the leading economic development company Greater London Enterprise.

 In 2004 I became a Labour Councillor in one of Lewisham’s most deprived wards.
 I became acutely aware of the impact that politics has on the lives of our poorest citizens.
-From 2006-10, I was Lewisham’s fulltime Deputy Mayor and Cabinet Member for Regeneration and I saw at first hand how decisions taken by government affect local public services.
+From 2006-10, I was Lewisham’s full time Deputy Mayor and Cabinet Member for Regeneration.
+I saw first-hand how decisions taken by Government affect local public services.
 In May 2010 I was elected to Parliament, taking over from the previous Labour MP Bridget Prentice, and was re-elected at the May 2015 General Election.

 I am passionate about what the Labour Party stands for – fairness, equality and concern for our neighbours here and overseas.
 And I am angry about the extreme, ideological approach the Conservatives are taking to Brexit.
 We should stay in the Single Market - putting the national economic interest front and centre in our negotiations with the EU.